 The cardiac anesthesia service at St. Elizabeth's Medical Center provides intraoperative care to 700 to 800 patients annually.
 Our service specializes in adult cardiac surgical procedures with two dedicated operating rooms.
 We have a challenging case mix, including coronary bypass, valve repair and replacements, and emergent re-operative procedures.
 Our patients are primarily high-risk with multi-system disease.
 Our cardiac case mix includes multiple arterial bypass grafts, combined bypass-valve procedures, off-pump coronary artery bypass procedures (OPCAB) and mini-thoracotomy bypass (MIDCAB).
 In conjunction with our interventional cardiology colleagues, we have a robust minimally invasive percutaneous aortic valve replacement program which includes transfemoral, transapical and transaxillary approaches.
-We participate in and benchmark our performance against the National Society of Thoracic Surgeons (STS) database.
-We use invasive monitoring, including pulmonary artery catheters, continuous cardiac output (CCO) and mixed venous oximetry.
-The cardiac anesthesia team performs intraoperative transesophageal electrocardiography (TEE) on almost all cardiac procedures.
+Our structural heart program includes MitraClip and Watchman atrial appendage exclusion devices.
+We utilize invasive monitors, including pulmonary artery catheters and intraoperative transesophageal electrocardiography (TEE) on almost all cardiac procedures

 Staff anesthesiologists are assigned one-on-one with the residents for each cardiac surgical procedure.
 The junior residents (CA-1 and CA-2) have a two-month rotation in cardiac anesthesia.
 They are expected to evaluate all assigned cases and discuss them preoperatively with staff members.
 At the end of this rotation, the resident should be facile with the insertion and use of pulmonary artery catheters and comfortable with the principles of hemodynamic management of cardiac surgical patients.

 CA-3 residents demonstrating a keen interest in cardiovascular anesthesia have an opportunity to select additional clinical time in cardiac anesthesia.
-The residents are expected to be well versed in cardiac physiology and pharmacology, the management of CPB, and understand the principles of myocardial preservation.
+All residents are expected to be well versed in cardiac physiology and pharmacology, the management of CPB, and understand the principles of myocardial preservation.
 The residents can expect to develop a basic understanding of intraoperative tracheoesophageal echocardiography.
-The residents participate in cardiac call on nights and weekends and share call with the cardiac anesthesia fellows.

 Our services and treatments include: